-How to Whitelist by Email Headers in Exchange 2013, 2016, or Office 365
+How to Whitelist by Email Headers in Exchange 2013, 2016, or Microsoft 365

 This filter will allow those simulated phishing emails to bypass your filter by whitelisting our email headers.
 We will also make sure that we bypass the Clutter folder in Microsoft's Exchange Online Protection (EOP) mail filter with this rule.

-Click on the mail flow section and then click the big + sign in the right-hand area and select “Bypass Spam Filtering…” from the dropdown.
+- Click mail flow from the left-hand menu and then click the + sign and select Bypass spam filtering… from the drop-down.

 Mail Filtering Rule